-$/RE{0-1}$ - Row Enable

-These inputs are used to initiate DRAM read and write operations and latch a row address.
-It is not necessary to clock /RE to read data from the EDRAM SRAM row register.
+$/RE{0,1}$ - Row Enable This input is used to initiate DRAM read and write operations and latch a row address.
+It is not necessary to clock /RE to read data from the EDRAM SRAM row registers.
 On read operations, /RE can be brought high as soon as data is loaded into cache to allow early precharge.

-/CALA{0-8.} /CALB0-8 - Column Address Latch
+/CALA0-8 /CALB0-8 - Column Address Latch

 These inputs are used to latch the column address and in combination with /WE to trigger write operations.
 When /CAL is high, the column address latch is transparent.
 When /CAL is low, the column address latch contains the address present at the time /CAL went low.
-Individual /CAL inputs are provided for each byte of EDRAM to allow byte write capability.
+Individual /CAL inputs are provided for each byte of each bank of EDRAM to allow byte write capability.